Best practices and reference architectures for VPC design

 Limit external access

-When you create a Google Cloud resource that uses a VPC network, you choose a network and subnet where the resource reside.
+When you create a Google Cloud resource that uses a VPC network, you choose a network and subnet where the resource resides.
 The resource is assigned an internal IP address from one of the IP ranges associated with the subnet.
 Resources in a VPC network can communicate among themselves through internal IP addresses if firewall rules permit.

 Limit access to the internet to only those resources that need it.
 Resources with only a private, internal IP address can still access many Google APIs and services through Private Service Connect or Private Google Access.
 Private access enables resources to interact with key Google and Google Cloud services while remaining isolated from the public internet.